How do I find a Will of a deceased person?

 How do you carry out a Will search?

-Well, our team of local Wills and Probate solicitors would usually recommend carrying out a Will search with Certainty, the National Will Register.
+Well, our team of local Wills and Probate solicitors would usually recommend to our clients carrying out a Will search with Certainty, the National Will Register.
 The cost of a search with Certainty starts from just £45.60.
-It may seem like a lot, but the expense can be claimed back from the estate, and think of all the money it could save you!
+It may seem like a lot, but the expense can be claimed back from the estate, and think of all the money it could save you.

 How long does a Will search take?

-Certainty will email all of the solicitors in the area where the deceased person lived, and sometimes in the area where they have lived or worked previously.
-The solicitor holding the Will is asked to contact the executors of the estate if they are holding a Will within 28 days, usually.
+Certainty will usually contact all of the solicitors in the area where the deceased person lived, and sometimes in the area where they have worked or lived previously.
+The solicitor holding the original Will is asked to contact the executors of the estate within 28 days, usually.
 If you have not heard anything in this time, Certainty will contact you.

 What if a Will is found?